ringtailsoftware/lyuba/README.md

 ## Example sketches

- - helloworld, authenticate using username and password, send a single toot
+ - `helloworld`, authenticate using username and password, send a single toot
- - helloworld_token, authenticate using an access_token
+ - `helloworld_token`, authenticate using an access token
- - analogtoot, authenticate using username and password, send a toot every 10s with an analog sensor reading
+ - `analogtoot`, authenticate using username and password, send a toot every 10s with an analog sensor reading
+ - `publicstream`, authenticate using username and password, monitor public stream and print every toot
- - cheerlights, authenticate using username and password, monitor "#cheerlights" hashtag, parse colour name and show it on a single neopixel
+ - `cheerlights`, authenticate using username and password, monitor "#cheerlights" hashtag, parse colour name and show it on a single neopixel

 ## Configuring sketches